This post contains affiliate links. Please see our disclosure policy.

 Chocolate Mousse Filling

 - Place chopped dark chocolate in a microwave safe bowl and melt in 30 second bursts, stirring in between until smooth.
-Or melt using an bain-marie until smooth.
+Or melt using a bain-marie (heat safe bowl over pot of simmering water) until smooth.
 Set aside to cool.85 grams bittersweet dark chocolate (60-70% cocoa)

 - Place the sugar and eggs in a medium saucepan on low heat and whisk together.
-Whisk constantly until a candy thermometer reads 160℉ (72℃) when inserted in the mixture.
-It may take 9-10 minutes for the egg mixture to reach this temperature, but it will ensure the raw eggs are cooked enough for digesting.133 grams granulated sugar, 2 large eggs
+Whisk constantly until thermometer reads 160℉ (72℃) when inserted in the mixture.
+It may take 9-10 minutes for the egg mixture to reach this temperature, but it will ensure the raw eggs are properly cooked.133 grams granulated sugar, 2 large eggs

 - Make the whipped cream filling while the chocolate mixture cools.
 Combine the cream, powdered sugar, and vanilla in a large mixing bowl.
 Using a hand mixer, beat until thick.
 Place in fridge until ready to use.240 grams cold heavy whipping cream, 1 tablespoon powdered sugar/icing sugar, 2 teaspoons vanilla bean paste or pure vanilla extract